vectorgraphics/v3d-Common/README.md

     * in the short term im assuming all pages in a document are the same size, fix this
     * the 12 pixel margin may change depending on resolution, 2k vs 4k vs 1080p
 * Okular zoom optimization
-* gimbal lock only appears to happen when the mouse moves off of the model on the right or top sides.
-Look into passing different values to the “pageview” parameter of the drag/shift/rotate functions of the model
 * shader paths change when an external user uses the plugin
-* Switch over to precision system built into xstream, instead of custom one
 * New renderer
 * Clean up includes
 * Clean up CMAKE files